 And what would a superhero be without a super fight style?
 The Wasp in the comics had a very graceful style and an elegance that Lilly knew that she wanted to bring to the character.
 “Marvel is very good at modernizing their superheroes, but I always think you wanna taste the original 1960s character you first fell in love with,” said Lilly.

-See Evangeline Lilly and the rest of the Marvel Studios Ant-Man and The Wasp crew in action now that the film is in theaters.
-Grab your tickets here!
+See Evangeline Lilly and the rest of the Marvel Studios Ant-Man and The Wasp crew in action whenever you want now that the film is available on Digital!
+Ant-Man and the Wasp will be available on DVD and Blu-ray October 16.